avinot244/ft-factory/prompt_ai_assistant.md

 ```
 And the tokenizer here is the tokenizer from the llama3.2:1B **instruct** model to have the chat template.

-In the attached file you will see respectively the evolution of loss and average token accuracy from the fine-tuned model and the base model.
-From what I can observe is that the fine-tuned model learns and perform way better than the llama3.2:1B model at the beginning of the training which strongly validates the fact that the previous training actually worked.
-Please note that this model is still under training and I didn't do any "proper" evaluation benchmarks.
+When comparing the loss and the mean_token_accuracy when training the base_model and the pre-trained one, I've noticed that the pre-trained one had way better loss stability and performance over few thousands step than the base_model

 Here are some samples of interactions that I had with this instruct model :
 ```markdown